ABOUT THE FESTIVAL

 Q. What happens at an event?

 A. Our events vary greatly, but our author events, unless otherwise stated, last for an hour.
 The author will give a talk, or be interviewed by an experienced interviewer or journalist.
-Seating is unallocated and doors generally open 15-20 minutes in advance of the start time (This depends on the previous event's finish time).
-Authors generally do signing after an event and books are available on site.
+Seating is unallocated and doors generally open 15-20 minutes in advance of the start time (this depends on the previous event's finish time).
+Authors generally do a signing after an event and books are available to purchase at our bookshop onsite.

 Q: Do I need to have read the book in advance?

-No. But our bookseller, Waterstones will be onsite throughout the Festival if you would like to buy a copy of books by the authors who are attending.
-Just pop by to our foyer.
+A. No. But our bookseller, Waterstones will be onsite throughout the Festival if you would like to buy a copy of books by the authors who are attending.
+Just pop by our foyer.

 Q. How can I get involved?

 A. BookFest relies heavily on volunteers throughout the festival.
-Our stewards are an integral part of the team, and if you want to join us, email If you are a writer or work in the arts and have other expert experience you'd like to input do please email us firstname.lastname@example.org We depend on the support of the community and our judges on or writing competititions etc all give their time to the festival.
+Our stewards are an integral part of the team, and if you want to join us, please email email@example.com.

 Q. I am a teacher, how can I get my school involved?

 A. We have a wide variety of initiative for schools and young people from author events to film making programmes.
 Authors who have done school events for at BookFest include Carol Ann Duffy, Michelle Paver, Benjamin Zephaniah, David Baddiel, George the Poet, Akala & the Hip Hop Shakespeare Company, Andrew Motion and Caroline Lawrence.
-To find out more about our education programme book, email: email@example.com
+To find out more about our Education Programme, email: firstname.lastname@example.org

 AT THE FESTIVAL